Makeup Artistry Schools in Idaho

-Specialty makeup artists who apply makeup for stage, film, and television, earned a median salary of $47,200 across the United States in 2013, the most recent year for which there are data available, according to O*Net.
-Makeup artists working in more typical settings such as department stores, spas, and salons probably earn a somewhat lower salary on average, although this is influenced by a number of factors including length of experience, reputation, and the fees charged by the spa or salon.
+Makeup artists in Idaho earned an average salary of $47,193 in 2020 according to ZipRecruiter.
+You salary will be influenced by a number of factors including length of experience, reputation, and the fees charged by the spa or salon.
 Career outlook for makeup artists is good, meaning that recent graduates can expect to find employment in the field without much difficulty.